ld2113/Udacity-deployment-sagemaker/README.md

 I completed this project as part of the Udacity Deep Learning Nanodegree in Spring 2019.

-Here, an LSTM-based sentiment analysis model is deployed as a web-app using the AWS SageMaker service.
+I deployed a LSTM-based sentiment analysis model as a web-app using the AWS SageMaker service with AWS Lambda and AWS API Gateway..